hatemile/hatemile-for-javascript/README.md

 1. Instanciate a new object with HTMLDOMParser interface, setting the HTML code;
 2. Instanciate a new Configuration object;
-3. Instanciate a new object with AccessibleCSS, AccessibleDisplay, AccessibleForm, AccessibleNavigation, AccessibleTable, AccessibleEvent or AccessibleSelector interface and call yours methods;
+3. Instanciate a new object with AccessibleAssociation, AccessibleCSS, AccessibleDisplay, AccessibleForm, AccessibleNavigation or AccessibleEvent interface and call yours methods;
 4. Get the HTML code of object with HTMLDOMParser interface.